 About the NGO: Amnesty International

-Amnesty International is one of the biggest human rights organisations worldwide.
-The NGO was founded in 1961 in London, UK, and has currently offices in more than 70 countries.
+The NGO was founded in 1961 in London and has currently offices in more than 50 countries.
+According to the organisation, Amnesty has more than 10 Million members and supporters worldwide.
 Their work consists of detailed research and writing of explicit reports about human rights violations by governments and other actors worldwide.
 Furthermore, they try to implement change via lobbying and advocacy.
 Lastly, they write petitions, letters and campaign for people and institutions to make changes so that human rights are not violated.
 Their key areas are women’s, children’s, minorities’ and indigenous rights, ending torture, abolition of the death penalty, rights of refugees, rights of prisoners of conscience and the protection of human dignity.

 Global headquarter: London